document-intelligence/DI-2022/_pages/cfp.md

 - June 26: [Accepted papers](https://document-intelligence.github.io/DI-2022/papers/) announced!
 - June 20: Paper notification is now extended to [June 26, 2022](#important-dates)!
 - June 17:
-  - DI-2022 [invited talk](https://document-intelligence.github.io/DI-2022/talks/) is up: [William Wang](https://sites.cs.ucsb.edu/~william/index.html) will tell us the latest on **Learning to Reason with Text and Tables**!
+  - DI-2022 [Keynote Talk](https://document-intelligence.github.io/DI-2022/talks/) is up: [William Wang](https://sites.cs.ucsb.edu/~william/index.html) will tell us the latest on **Learning to Reason with Text and Tables**!
   - Paper reviews are underway!
 Thank you for all your contributions, our [reviewers](https://document-intelligence.github.io/DI-2022/organization/#reviewers)!
 - May 27:
   - Paper submission deadline is now extended to [June 9, 2022](#important-dates)!